hosua/CPP-Cards/README.md

 ``paintCards(vector<Card> cardVect, int numPainted=-1, int facedown=0)`` can take 3 arguments (minimum 1).
 This function paints the entire card vector, and does not stack them on top of each other.
 - ``cardVect`` The card vector to paint.
 - ``numPainted`` You can choose to not paint the entire vector.
-This card will paint the amount of cards specified by this variable.
+This number will determine amount of cards to paint.
 - ``facedown`` You can paint cards facing down.
 This variable determines the number that are facedown.